 The community of Kanjoo access water from the river for domestic use, farming practices and personal consumption.
 Waterborne illness and disease are rife.
 During the summer months, there are long periods of drought so women and children must walk 5 km or more to fetch water.

 - Improve the availability of clean, safe drinking water in an environmentally sustainable way.

 - Reduce the risk of water-related infections and diseases.

 - Free up valuable time for women and children

-The Hummingbird Initiative’s first fund-raising project was for the drilling of a borehole to provide clean water for the school and the wider community.
+The Hummingbird Initiative’s first fund-raising project in Kanjoo was for the drilling of a borehole to provide clean water for the school and the nearby community members.

 A hydrogeological survey was carried out by Geocore, Nairobi in March 2018, and collaboratively, with The Born Free Foundation (www.bornfree.org.uk/), the required amount of money was then raised to begin the project.

 However, in December 2018 the local council announced that they were starting an initiative themselves to provide clean water to all primary schools within the Meru district.
 This would ultimately be the preferred outcome as Meru County Council would have ownership over the project, making it a local solution to a local problem.

-To find out more about the technical specifications and installation information of a borehole see: http://geocore.co.ke
+To learn about the technical specifications and installation information of a borehole please refer to: http://geocore.co.ke